Find out what you'll be doing

 Members may be posted to most Air Force bases and other Defence Establishments within Australia, as well as limited overseas opportunities.

 On the day you enter the Air Force you must be at least 17 years old.
 Subject to the capacity of your local recruiting centre, you may be able to start the application process aged 16.5 years.

 Education & Experience

-Note: Consumer Maths, Maths in Society and similarly 'modified' maths are not suitable for this job.
+Note: Consumer Maths, General Maths, Mathematics (General Mathematics) and similarly 'modified' Maths subjects are not suitable for this job,

 If you do not satisfy the education requirements for this trade or do not possess evidence of your educational attainment there is an alternative pathway available to you.